 For extended business travelers, the types of income that are generally taxed are employment income, Czech-sourced income, and gains from taxable For extended business travelers, the types of income that are generally taxed are employment income (both cash and in-kind remuneration are considered), Spanish-sourced income, and gains from the sale of taxable Spanish assets (such as real estate).

 For residents, tax is assessed on taxable income using graduated tax rate tables (combining general tables and autonomous community tables) ranging from 19 percent to a general 45 percent, which could vary depending on the Autonomous Community where the individual is tax resident.

-Non-residents are taxed at a general flat rate of 24 percent (19 percent for individuals who are tax resident in a country/territory of the EU or of the EEA with an effective exchange of tax information) on gross Spanish source income; no deductions or credits are allowed, except for certain expenses for those individuals who are tax residents in another EU country/territory.
+Non-residents are taxed at a general flat rate of 24 percent (19 percent for individuals who are tax resident in a country/jurisdiction of the EU or of the EEA with an effective exchange of tax information) on gross Spanish source income; no deductions or credits are allowed, except for certain expenses for those individuals who are tax residents in another EU country/jurisdiction.

 Investment income and capital gains for nonresidents are taxed at a flat rate of 19 percent.

 In principle, all employees working in Spain, regardless of their nationality, must be registered with the Spanish social security administration, and the employer must make the corresponding contribution for both employer and employee.
 The contributions depend on the category of each employee and cannot exceed certain limits.